Kumail-Raza-Bangash/BMI_Calculator/README.md

 ## Features
 - Enter your weight and height to calculate your BMI
-- Receive a summary of your BMI category (underweight, normal weight, overweight, or obese)
+- Receive a summary of your BMI category (underweight, normal weight, overweight)
 - Track your previous BMI calculations in a history list